cholombytko/image-editor/README.md

-# Diploma
+# Image Editor

-This is repository for Kyrylo's Cholombytko diploma - "web-application to create and edit images"
+This is repository for Kyrylo's Cholombytko project - "web-application to create and edit images"